keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

 ## View carts service

-1. Get the URL for your carts service with the following commands in the respective namespaces:
+1. Get the URL for your carts service with the following commands in the respective stages:

     ```console
     echo http://carts.sockshop-dev.$(kubectl get cm keptn-domain -n keptn -o=jsonpath='{.data.app_domain}')